pgazdik/php-nette-playground/notes.md

 ### Folder structure

-I use a subfolder `demo`, because creating the project with composer needed an empty folder.
+We use a subfolder `demo`, because creating the project with composer needed an empty folder.

 The command was:
 > docker compose exec php-fpm composer create-project nette/web-project demo

-Then the public directory as configured in nginx was `demo/www`, configured as:
+Then the public directory as configured in [nginx](phpdocker\nginx\nginx.conf) was `demo/www`, configured as:
 > root /application/demo/www.

 ### File Permissions